grisha/grisha.github.com/source/_posts/2013-10-25-mod-python-the-long-story.markdown

 but with enough tinkering around I was able to make something work, and lo and behold it was quite noticeably faster.

-And so a few days later a held a presentation in the big conference room regarding this new tool we’ve started using called Python which can crunch yall’s numbers an order of magnitude faster than the Microsoft product we’ve been using.
+And so a few days later I held a presentation in the big conference room regarding this new tool we’ve started using called Python which can crunch yall’s numbers an order of magnitude faster than the Microsoft product we’ve been using.
 And oh, by the way, I quickly